cmda-bt/be-course-17-18/week-1.md

 Finally, mark this assignment as complete by opening an issue on our [GitHub issue tracker][profile-issue].
 Include a link to your repository.
 Let us know in the issue what you thought of the exercises.
+If you feel like being awesome, share a screenshot of your terminal setup as well!

 Your project will be reviewed and receive feedback, so expect people to read it, and be ready for tips and tops!